2012 World Series: Game 3

 The only runs of the game came in the Giant half of the second inning.
 A one-out triple off the bat of Gregor Blanco scored Hunter Pence from third.
 A two-out single by Brandon Crawford then scored Blanco.
+Those were the only runs Tigers starter Aníbal Sánchez allowed in seven otherwise good innings with eight strikeouts, but it was enough to saddle him with the loss.

 San Francisco starter Ryan Vogelsong pitched 5 2/3 shutout innings.
 Detroit loaded the bases with one out in the fifth inning.
 Vogelsong struck out Quintin Berry.
 Then, Vogelsong threw a pitch near the hands of the next batter, Miguel Cabrera, which induced a pop fly to end the inning.
 As in Game 1, Tim Lincecum relieved the Giants' starter, and pitched 2 1/3 scoreless innings.
 As in Game 2, Sergio Romo converted a save, his second of three in the Series.

 Game 4

 Game 4 extended into extra innings.
 Marco Scutaro's RBI single in the top of the tenth, which allowed Ryan Theriot to score, proved the difference in the Giants' 4–3 victory.
 With the Game 4 victory, the Giants took the 2012 World Series, four games to none.

 San Francisco scored the first run of the game, in the top of the second inning.
 With one out, Brandon Belt tripled off starter Max Scherzer to right field, scoring Hunter Pence.
 Belt was stranded at third after a groundout and a flyout.